 - Remind the seller to remove the vehicle from their insurance policy immediately.
 This protects them and not you, but bear in mind for reference that if a car stays on a given auto insurance policy, the owner of that policy is still liable if there’s an accident and damage sustained by another person(s) and vehicle(s).

 When you’ve decided to go through with purchasing a car don’t forget to complete these steps to ensure a more seamless transaction afterwards.
 However, neglecting to do one or more may cause some problems moving forward.

 Introducing a Revolutionary Way to Buy a Used Car!

 When you buy a used car from a dealer or private seller, the process can be frustrating, stressful and you might end up still feeling like you’ve purchased a lemon or gotten a bad deal.
 If you’re looking to avoid those bad vibes, there’s a new way to shop for hundreds of top-quality used vehicles at a place that does things differently… Auto City!
 We’ve perfected an innovative buying process minus high pressure sales tactics, inflated prices, negotiating or questionable vehicle quality.
 And Auto City can even handle financing for you on the spot no matter what your credit history is!
+We have excellent programs for all types of credit – excellent, good or challenged credit.
 In the end, we’ll help you get all of the necessary paperwork done smoothly, and you out the door quickly to start enjoying your new car!